IO42630/about-java/src/1z0-815/Chapter-06.md

 * Arrow operator to separate the parameter and body
 * Body calls a single methods, and returns the result
 * parentheses can be omitted if there is a single parameter and its type is not explicitly stated
-* there isn't a rule that says you must use all defined parameters
+* there isn't a rule that says you must use all declared parameters